FrostND/leap/README.md

 Psychotherapy is often represented as a single, continuous course of treatment.
 In real world contexts, however, individuals may disengage from care and subsequently return for additional treatment, producing multiple distinct episodes of care.
-Analyzing these data requires decisions about how treatment episodes are defined, represented, and incorporated into statistical models.
+Analyzing these complex longitudinal data requires decisions about how episodes of care are defined, represented, and incorporated into statistical modeling and data analysis.

-the `leap` package was developed with two primary aims:
+The `leap` package was developed with two primary aims:

 First, the package provides a set of tools for preparing and exploring multi-episode psychotherapy data.
 These functions support common tasks